jmtc7/autoware-course/01_development_environment/README.md

 The course will advance keeping an Autonomous Valet Parking problem in mind, which will be used as the goal of the development that will be done during this course.

-### Next Lectures
-Lectures 2 and 3 will be done by Katherine, from Open Robotics, and will be about ROS 2.
-The forth lesson will be given by ADLink and it will be about an AV platform, composed by the hardware, a real-time operative systems (RTOS) and DDS (the middleware of choice in ROS2).
-The 5th lesson will be done by the Virtual Vehicle Research Center of Graz, Austria, and will be about the architecture of Autonomous Driving stacks and a bit of their history, presenting a lot of the problems of developing these systems.
-Next, the lesson 6, by The Autoware Foundation, will present the history and evolution of Autoware.
-During the lessons 7, 8 and 9, the main perception modalities will be analyzed.
-The 10th lesson will be about fusing data from IMUs and odometry and how to use it for localization.
-The lesson 11 will go over the localization module of Autoware and its application in Autonomous Valet Partking (AVP) and will be done by Autoware Foundation and Apex.AI.
-The lesson 12 will be given by LGE, the company behind the used LGAVL simulator, and will cover the simulation of AVs.
-The lesson 13 will be about HD maps (creation and usage) and will be done by Parkopedia.
-The 14th lesson, by Embotech, will be about motion planning and control.
-Finally, the lesson 15 will be about a tool called MARV, created by the company Ternaris, and will be about how to mine, store and analyze data.

-Each lesson will contain a theoretical background, programatic examples and systematic examples, so that the students will be able to experiment with the *labs*.

 ## [1.3.
 Development Environment](https://youtu.be/XTmlhvlmcf8?t=1379)
 ### ADE Installation